ruthtesh/Engima-Decrypt-and-Encrypt/README.md

 # Enigma Message Encryptor/Decryptor

 ## Overview
-This project uses a GUI to input data from a user and output the encrypted or decrypted sentence.
+This project uses a GUI to input data from a user and output the encrypted or decrypted message.

 ## Examples
 ### Encrypt: